clap-rs/clap/README.md

 I've been working on a few short video tutorials about using `clap`.
 They're located on [youtube](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv).

+*Note*: The videos have not been updated to include the new `from_usage()` methods which make building args significantly less verbose.
+New videos will be added soon.

 *Note*: Apologies for the resolution of the first video, it will be updated to a better resolution soon.
 The other videos have a proper resolution.

 ## About